ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 make debug-db
 ```

-If the database gets deleted, you don't need to execute every command again.
+If the database gets deleted, you don't need to repeat every instruction.
 Simply run:

 ```
 make db